rehkad/Goobla/docs/modelfile.md

-# Ollama Model File
+# Moogla Model File

 > [!NOTE]
 > `Modelfile` syntax is in development

-A model file is the blueprint to create and share models with Ollama.
+A model file is the blueprint to create and share models with Moogla.

 ## Table of Contents